dev99problems/raycast-scripts/README.md

 ### 🤖 pulls:open

-Gets all open `Github pull-requests` of author, from a `list of projects`, grouped by the `project`.
+Gets all open `Github pull-requests` of author, from a `list of projects`, grouped by the `section`.

 <img src="./images/pulls-open.jpg" alt="drawing" width="570" />